P-p-H-d/mlib/README.md

 This header is for providing very thin layer around OS implementation of threads, conditional variables and mutexs.
 It has backends for WIN32, POSIX thread or C11 thread.

-It was needed due to the low adoption rate of C11 equivalent layer.
+It was needed due to the low adoption rate of the C11 equivalent layer.

 Example: